-I arrived to a set of train tracks and just after I crossed, I saw the damaged train cars.
+I arrived at a set of train tracks, and just after I crossed, I saw the damaged train cars.
 In 1956, a train derailed on a section of the track that was undergoing construction and had a speed limit of 15 MPH.
 The freight train was going 35 MPH when it crashed.
-Three cars were wedged in the narrow canyon and a local logging company brought their equipment to the site to assist with the clean up efforts.
+Three cars were wedged in the narrow canyon, and a local logging company brought their equipment to the site to assist with the clean-up efforts.
 According to a sign posted at the site, “Five of the derailed boxcars were salvageable, but the remaining seven were too damaged to save.
 Those seven boxcars were stripped of useful material and dragged out of the way, which was the quickest way to get trains back on schedule.”

-To access the train cars, people had to walk down the unsafe track, so the city created a trail.
+People had to walk down the unsafe track to access the train cars, so the city created a trail.
 They also added a bridge over the Cheakamus River so people could safely access the site.
 I accidentally took the non-approved way to the site.